 2.2 Remuneration of Directors and Senior Executives

 Our remuneration framework is designed to ensure that the level and composition of remuneration is both competitive and reasonable.
 Remuneration is intimately connected to performance and is intended to be appropriate for the results delivered.
-Our policies are designed to attract and retain talented and motivated employees as well as raising the level of performance of the Company.

 Remuneration of Executives